mvolkmann/blog/src/love2d.md

 Note that the kite tail on the balloon says "NO GAME".

+There are many ways to run a LÖVE app:

+- Start from a terminal window.

+  1. Add the following in `~/.zshrc`:
+    ```bash
+    alias love="/Applications/love.app/Contents/MacOS/love"
+    ```
+  1. Open a new terminal session.
+  1. `cd` to your project directory.
+  1. Enter `love .`

+- Bundle the app files (as described in the next section) and double-click the bundle file.

+- Drag the app directory onto the Love application icon.
+  In macOS, drag from the Finder.

+- Use VS Code.

+  1. Start VS Code and open the project directory.
+  1. Install the extension "Love2D Support" from Pixelbyte Studios.
+  1. Click the gear icon and select "Extension Settings".
+  1. Change "Pixelbyte > love2d: Path" to
+     "/Applications/love.app/Contents/MacOS/love".
+  1. Open the `main.lua` file in an editor tab.
+  1. Press cmd-l to run the game.

 ## Bundling

 The source code and asset files (fonts, sounds, and images) can be